Slow or Prevent Diabetes Nerve Damage

 Look for Low-Impact Exercise

-Working on Balance
+Work on Balance

-Balance on One Leg
+Stand on One Leg

-Walk a Tight Rope
+'Walk a Tight Rope'

 Stand near a chair, railing, or other object for support.
 Slowly rise up onto the balls of both feet and hold.
 Do three times.
 Each time try and hold longer.
 You can do balance moves every day.

 Blood Sugar and Exercise